Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Caching

-Enrichment is a very cost-full operation and it is important to avoid redundant calls to the Enrichment Service.
+Enrichment is a cost-full operation and it is important to avoid redundant calls to the Enrichment Service.

 GPT Vision has three modes for its detail level: `low`, `high`, and `auto` (default).
 The cost of the service is different for each mode.
 For `low` mode, the cost of the service is 85 tokens per image regardless what is the image resolution.
 For the `high` resolution mode, it depends on the size of image.
 For example, if the image size is 4096 x 8192, the cost will be 1105 tokens.
 In this mode, GPT uses a hierarchical bird approach to adjust the image resolution and tile it for a better detailed output.
 The images with resolution higher than 512 x 512 are considered high resolution images.